Anoryth/kbd-backlight/README.md

 # kbd-backlight-daemon

-A lightweight C daemon that automatically dims the keyboard backlight on Framework Laptop 13 based on input inactivity.
+A lightweight C daemon that automatically dims the keyboard backlight on Framework Laptop 13 (tested on AMD 7040 series) based on input inactivity.

 ## Features